 A physical examination may reveal a barrel-shaped chest, wheezing, or decreased breath sounds.
 The following tests may also help with diagnosis:

-Your doctor may suspect you of having this condition if you develop:
+Your health care provider may suspect you of having this condition if you develop:

 - Emphysema before age 45